-Haruhi Suzumiya.
-One of the stories in the novel involves one of Kyon's old friends who he hasn't talked to in months calling to ask about the cute girl he was walking with one day.
+Haruhi Suzumiya: One of the stories in the novel involves one of Kyon's old friends who he hasn't talked to in months calling to ask about the cute girl he was walking with one day.
 Turns out to be Yuki.
 The friend took one look at this girl, briefly, from a distance, and spent the next few months obsessing over her, to the point of laying out a five-year plan for college and starting his own business to prove himself worthy of her.
 Turns out he had the ability to perceive Yuki's communication with her boss, the Data Integration Thought Entity, and that's what he saw that gave Yuki an angelic aura in his eyes.
 Yuki quietly removed this ability, and he (embarrassed) gave up on her.
 He was just seeing the communication; Yuki explains to Kyon that if he looked too closely, he would have eventually perceived the Entity itself, which would have killed him.

 The ElfQuest concept of Recognition is this trope in spades.
 "Soul meets soul when eyes meet eyes, stands your lover recognized."
 When a male elf and a female elf see each other and learn each others' soul names, and are compelled by a biological imperitave to have sex.
 A life-long romance is not guaranteed (Dewshine and Tyldak), but does tend to follow more often than not (Cutter and Leetah).

 When Susan "Sue" Storm was 12 years old, her aunt rented a room to a Teen Genius university student named Reed Richards.
 She fell for the Hollywood Nerd at first sight, but would only date and marry him when they were older.